 I created the Mothers' Instinct site because I am certain, (and my view is supported by a number of independent medical experts) that had my concerns been appropriately responded to when Jasmine was ill she would still be here.
 Also, more meaningful engagement with me by those involved in investigations following Jasmines death (including trust staff, the coroner, RCA teams ) would have enabled more of the necessary learning from the events to be uncovered, and shared, for patient safety improvement far sooner.

 I have met and spoken with many other avoidably bereaved parents with the same frustrations.

-She feels it is too common an occurrence for parents concerns to be dismissed and later recognised as being entirely appropriate, with tragic consequences.
-It is also shocking how little attention is paid to parents views after incidents have occured.
+It remains too common an occurrence for parents concerns to be dismissed and later recognised as being entirely appropriate, with tragic consequences.
+It is also shocking how little attention is paid to parents views after serious incidents have occured.